bhklab/cdrug-rebuttals/README.md

 cdrug2
 ======

-Analysis pipeline implementing the response to the rebuttal letter of Geeleher et al.
+Analysis pipeline for further investigations of CGP/CCLE datasets